In addition to its primary mandate, the Board also has designated roles under the following legal authorities:

-- Executive Order 13636 on Improving Critical Infrastructure Cybersecurity calls on multiple agencies to research and create a Cybersecurity Framework to minimize the risk of a cyber attack on critical infrastructure.
-Section 5 of the executive order requires the Department of Homeland Security is ordered to release a report on cyber risk in consultation with the PCLOB, to ensure appropriate privacy and civil liberties risks created by cybersecurity measures adopted under the order.
+- Executive Order 13636 on Improving Critical Infrastructure Cybersecurity, issued in February 2013, calls upon multiple agencies to research and create a Cybersecurity Framework to minimize the risk of a cyber attack on critical infrastructure.
+Section 5 of the executive order requires the Department of Homeland Security to prepare a report, in consultation with the PCLOB, recommending ways to mitigate the privacy and civil liberties risks created by cybersecurity measures adopted under the order.
 The report must be reviewed on an annual basis and revised as necessary.

 What Actions Can the Board Take?

 In order to carry out its mission of providing oversight and advice, the Board is authorized to access all relevant executive agency records, reports, audits, reviews, documents, papers, recommendations, and any other relevant materials, including classified information.
 The Board may interview, take statements from, or take public testimony from any executive branch officer or employee.
-Additionally, the Board may request in writing that the Attorney General subpoena on the Board's behalf persons (other than departments, agencies, and elements of the executive branch) to produce relevant information.
+Additionally, the Board may request in writing that the Attorney General subpoena on the Board's behalf parties outside of the executive branch to produce relevant information.